 The Hamlet quotes below are all either spoken by Rosencrantz and Guildenstern or refer to Rosencrantz and Guildenstern.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of Hamlet published in 1992.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of Hamlet published in 1992.).

 Act 3, scene 2 Quotes

 Why, look you now, how unworthy a thing you make of me.
 You would play upon me; you would seem to know my stops; you would pluck out the heart of my mystery ...
 'Sblood, do you think I am easier to be played on than a pipe?
 Call me what instrument you will, though you can fret me, you cannot play upon me.

 Rosencrantz and Guildenstern Character Timeline in Hamlet

 The timeline below shows where the character Rosencrantz and Guildenstern appears in Hamlet.
 The colored dots and icons indicate which themes are associated with that appearance.

 Act 2, scene 2

 Act 3, scene 1

 Act 3, scene 3

 Act 4, scene 6